neicnordic/sensitive-data-archive/README.md

 k3d cluster create test-cluster
 ```

-Or by using the `make k3d-create-cluster` command, creates a cluster named `k3s-default`.
+Or by using the `make k3d-create-cluster` command, you can create a cluster named `k3s-default`.

-The new cluster's connection details will automatically be merged into your default kubeconfig and activated, the command below should show the created node.
+The new cluster's connection details will automatically be merged into your default kubeconfig and activated.
+The command below should show the created node.

 ```sh
 kubectl get nodes